sagar23sj/go-ecommerce/README.md

 ## Setup

-This Project uses sqlite database and gorm to handle database queries.
+This Project uses key-value store BoltDB and storm toolkit to handle database queries.
-There are 9 products already seeded into database and whatever updations you make to database will persist until cleanup
+There are 10 products already seeded into database and whatever updations you make to database will persist until cleanup

 1. Run following command to start e-commerce Application